TieuLongHo/advent-of-code-2024/README.md

 # Advent of Code 2024

 This is my implementation of the Advent of Code 2024 challenges in Golang.
+The Goal this year is to focus on clean code and good practices rather than efficiency.

 ## Progress

 - [x] Day 1
-- [ ] Day 2
+- [x] Day 2
 - [ ] Day 3
 - [ ] Day 4
 - [ ] Day 5